bantipatel/hierarchy-cache-assessment/README.md

 3. **Memoization** for repeated filter operations
 4. **Custom collectors** for different output formats
 5. **Visualization tools** for debugging forest structures

-## License

-This is an assessment submission and is not licensed for reuse.

-## Contact

-For questions about this assessment, please contact the hiring team.

 ---